davidwik/spacefight/README.md

 ![](spacefight.png)

 This was my first attempt creating a very simple game, it ended out ok as a neat little highscore game.
+And now after 11 years it got some minor fixes so it builds without warnings and a README file!

-In order for you to build it, you will need a C++11 compiler and the following libraries. (see instructions.)
+In order for you to build it, you will need a C++ compiler and the following libraries. (see instructions.)

 -   SDL-1.2